 Some people even claim that their once nearly clear UV tattoo has turned brown in a period of a few months.

-Overall, there has been a statistically higher number of reactions and complications with the UV tattoos than with regular tattoos.
-And, in regards to mixing inks in a larger tattoo (IE regular ink with UV ink intermingled and around the tattoo) there can be a chemical reaction.
+Overall, there has been a statistically higher number of reactions and complications with UV tattoos than with regular tattoos.
+In regards to mixing inks in a larger tattoo (IE regular ink with UV ink intermingled and around the tattoo), there can be a chemical reaction.

 When getting a UV tattoo, you want to make sure that you ask about the chemicals in the particular brand that will be used.
 You want to make sure that, if anything else, the ink doesn't have any phosphorus.